OutRun 2006: Coast 2 Coast: Modes

+Unlocks

 When the game is started for the first time, a limited selection of cars, tracks, challenges and background music is available.
 Each individual element can be unlocked through the exchange of "OutRun Miles", which are points that players earn for progression through the game, though any given mission or race does not need to be finished to earn OutRun Miles.
 Some unlockables are missing in Coast 2 Coast compared to the earlier home version of OutRun 2, namely the original OutRun from 1986 and the bonus tracks from Daytona USA 2 and Scud Race.

+Online modes

 The game featured an online mode for up to six players.
 The online service for the PC, PS2 and PSP versions of the game was discontinued in May 2009.
 The Xbox Live servers went offline on April 15, 2010 due to the discontinuation of Xbox Live for Xbox.
 The Xbox version remains playable online through the Insignia unofficial replacement Xbox Live service.